 Introducing the Smart Fund in the UK could generate up to £300million a year for UK creatives, and provide sustainable funding for the arts at no cost to government or to consumers, and mirror best practice from existing schemes.

-The map below gives details on existing schemes around the world.
+The map below gives details on other schemes around the world.